 First, you should try the simplest and most obvious way.
 Rebooting your device will allow you to reboot your system and close all running apps completely.
 This may also help with the purple screen problem.

-To reboot most android devices, you need to press and hold the Power button until the Power Menu appears on the screen.
+To reboot most Android devices, press and hold the Power button until the Power Menu appears on the screen.
 Then press Shutdown or Reboot.
 Then press the Power button again to power your device.
 The main thing to remember is that all your applications and processes started when restarting the phone will be immediately terminated and closed.

 Launch your Android device in Safe Mode

 This way, you can determine if an app causes the problem or if it’s a system problem.
 Safe mode will disable all third-party apps, and you will better understand the situation.
 To put your phone safely, you need to:

 - Press and hold the power button.

 - When the Power Menu appears, turn off your phone.

 - Then press the power and volume down buttons until the phone powers on.

 - Your phone should now restart in safe mode.
 In most models, this will be indicated by the text on the corner of the screen.

 If the purple screen doesn’t appear, a third-party app causes the problem.
 This will be very easy to fix.
 You need to uninstall the apps you have installed recently, and after installing them, you began to have issues with the purple screen.